karma-runner/karma/docs/config/01-configuration-file.md

   * `PhantomJS`

 **Description:**
   A list of browsers to launch and capture.
-Once testacular is shut down, it will shut down these browsers as well.
-You can capture any browser manually just by opening a url, where Testacular's web server is listening.
+Once karma is shut down, it will shut down these browsers as well.
+You can capture any browser manually just by opening a url, where Karma's web server is listening.

 See [config/browsers] for more.